If you have children with the narcissist and they move straight on.

-Your emotions will be running high, you will be hurting and grieving for yourself, your children, the loss of the family unit, you may know that you need to leave the ex, but because of the trauma bond you have with them this can be incredibly hard for you.
-Allow yourself time to grieve, you may still love them, you may hate them, just know these feelings are normal and it’s ok for you to feel this way.
-Once you start making changes within yourself and around yourself you will heal, you will no longer care, you will get to a point where you are happy within your own life.
+Your emotions will be running high, you will be hurting and grieving for yourself, your children, the loss of the family unit, you may know that you need to leave the ex, but because of the trauma bond you have with them, this can be incredibly hard for you.
+Allow yourself time to grieve.
+You may feel like you still love them.
+You may hate them.
+Just know these feelings are normal, and it’s ok for you to feel this way.
+Once you start making changes within yourself and around yourself, you will heal, you will no longer care, you will get to a point where you are happy within your own life.

-2 If you do have children with the ex reach out to the new partner in a positive simple way.
+2. If you do have children with the ex, reach out to the new partner in a positive, straightforward way.
 Something like “ hi I’m xxxxx, just wanted to introduce myself as my children are gaining a new person in their lives to love them.
-If you have any issues with the children at all I’m here if ever needed as I want to raise my children to love and respect you “
+If you have any issues with the children at all, I’m here if ever needed as I want to raise my children to love and respect you. “

-Think back to when you first met them, all the crazy story’s they told you about the ex, you probably wanted to help them and support them from getting away from that horrible person, if they had children with the ex they might have blamed the ex for not allowing them to see the children or limited contact, they’re probably great with your children if you had children before meeting them.
+Think back to when you first met them, all the crazy story’s they told you about the ex.
+You probably wanted to help them and support them from getting away from that horrible person.
+If they had children with the ex, they might have blamed the ex for not allowing them to see the children or limited contact.
+They were probably great with your children in the beginning, if you had children before meeting them.
 So you probably believed them and hated the children’s other parent.
 You may have even supported them in getting more access, and who could blame you.
-This wonderful loving person that was love bombing you with all they had, you wanted to help them any way you could, if you’d never been in a relationship with a narcissist before, and the ex came knocking on your door or calling you, yes you may question some thing, but more often than not, it just backs up the story from your new partner.
-Unfortunately just as you did the new partner has to work it out for themselves.
+This wonderful loving person that was love bombing you with all they had, you wanted to help them any way you could, if you’d never been in a relationship with a narcissist before.
+The ex came knocking on your door or calling you, yes you may question something, but more often than not, it just backs up the story from your new partner of how obsessed the ex is.
+Unfortunately, just as you did, the new partner has to work it out for themselves.

-So remember how you was when you first got together with them.
-Yes it’s hard and a horrible situation to be in, but you need to do everything you can the right way to help yourself and your children.
+So remember how you were when you first got together with them.
+Yes, it’s hard and a horrible situation to be in, but you need to do everything you can the right way to help yourself and your children.

-You do not want to make an enemy out of the new partner, after all they will be around your children and if they hate you, they will often subconsciously help your ex in playing mind games with your children as they’ll believe it’s all you.
-Remember it’s not the other persons fault you ex just turned up the charm so much to draw them in just like the ex once did with you.
-You also want your children to have as many loving supportive people around them as possible especially when they are with the ex.
+If possible you do not want to make an enemy out of the new partner.
+After all, they will be around your children, and if they hate you, they will often subconsciously help your ex playing mind games with your children as they’ll believe it’s all you.
+Remember, it’s not the other persons fault.
+Your ex just turned up the charm so much to draw them in, just like the ex once did with you.
+You also want your children to have as many loving, supportive people around them as possible, especially when they are with the ex.
 They will slowly realise just like you did.
 If they go on to have a child with your ex and they split up, it would be nice for the children to see you getting along.

-Now I fully understand if the new partner is now an ex friend of yours it’s even more difficult, the best action is simply hold your head high walk away.
-Even if your crying and screaming when at home, do not show your ex or your ex friend any of your emotions, the old saying kill them with kindness.
-Get on with your life, let them question why you are so happy now, even if your not when at home, Walk with your shoulders back, head held high and a smile on the outside, this helps your inside positivity too.
+Now I fully understand if the new partner is now an ex-friend of yours, it’s even more difficult.
+The best action simply hold your head high walk away.
+Even if you crying and screaming when at home, do not show your ex or your ex-friend any of your emotions.
+The old saying kill them with kindness.
+Get on with your life, let them question why you are so happy now, even if you’re not when at home.
+Walk with your shoulders back, head held high, and a smile on the outside.
+This helps your inside positivity too.

-Normal people with feelings and emotions when they come out of a healthy or unhealthy relationship need time to heal and grieve, the narcissist is so numb inside they can not do this, they need people to shower them with everything their empty selves can not give themselves, they may simply need a roof over their heads, they don’t love or care about the new person, a narcissist only loves themselves.
+Genuine people with healthy feelings and emotions when they come out of a healthy or unhealthy relationship need time to heal and grieve, the narcissist is so numb inside they can not do this, they need people to shower them with everything their empty selves can not give themselves, they may simply need a roof over their heads, they don’t love or care about the new person, a narcissist only cares for themselves.
 Remember how they treated you at the start.
-That is all they are doing with the new partner, it never last with a narcissist.
-Moving straight on says a lot more about their own insecurities than it says about you, remember they will never be able to have a happy life as it’s always an act, when that mask slips they have a deep need to find someone to believe their lies again.
+That is all they are doing with the new partner, and it never lasts with a narcissist.
+Moving straight on says a lot more about their own insecurities than it says about you.
+Remember, they will never be able to have a happy life as it’s always an act.
+When that mask slips, they have a deep need to find someone to believe their lies again.
 They can not survive alone.
-No matter how long it takes they will slip up and ruin it again for themselves, as instead of looking at themselves to fix their inner insecurities they always looking for others.
-As to them nothing is ever their fault they alway project onto other people.
+No matter how long it takes, they will slip up and ruin it again for themselves, as instead of looking at themselves to fix their inner insecurities, they are always looking for others.
+As to them, nothing is ever their fault; they always project onto other people.

-You can get over this, you can move forward with your life, yes it’s extremely hard especially in the beginning, get any support you need, nothing wrong with asking for help. yes we all make mistakes we just have to learn from them, baby steps need to be taken for full recovery, you will do it, so start with your first step today by telling yourself you will do it and you can do it, if others can do it so can you.
-It gets easier I promise.
+You can get over this.
+You can move forward with your life.
+Yes, it’s extremely hard, especially in the beginning, to get any support you need, nothing wrong with asking for help.
+Yes, we all make mistakes.
+We just have to learn from them, baby steps need to be taken for a full recovery.
+You will do it, so start with your first step today by telling yourself you will do it, and you can do it.
+If others can do it, so can you.
+It gets easier.
+Put the thought into your head.